-The University of North Dakota is excited to issue digital badges via Credly.
-Users can access Credly to view/claim badges by logging in with their NDUS.Identifier username (ex. jane.doe) and password.
+The University of North Dakota is excited to issue digital badges via Credly's Acclaim.
+Users can access Credly’s Acclaim to view/claim badges by creating an Acclaim account.

 What are Digital Badges?

-A digital badge is a representation of a skill, learning achievement or experience.
+A digital badge is a form of a digital credential representinga skill, learning achievement or experience.
 Digital badges can represent competencies and involvements recognized in online or offline life.
-Each digital bade is associated with an image and some metadatea.
+Each digital badge is associated with an image and some metadata.
 Digital badges assist with promoting, tracking, and organizing achievements by capturing and communicating credentials (Hamson-Utley, 2016).